datum360/Datum360-API-User-Guides/Matthew/PIM360/Activity/GET activity for dataset reference.md

 # GET /etl_queue/activities/reference/{actRef}

 ## Description
-Gets the activity assoicated with the latest run of the provided dataset reference
+Gets the activity associated with the latest run of the provided dataset reference.

 ## Required Capabilities
 * CanUseAPI